Cruhrup/DailyReport/README.md

 #### Future Feature List

-- [ ] Fix Devicelist.py API key hardcoding

-- [ ] Docker containerization
+- [x] Docker containerization

 - [ ] Output in .csv or different format for easier readability

-- [ ] Implement emailer for automatic emailing of results
+- [x] Implement emailer for automatic emailing of results